Joffref/genz/docs/how_to_write_template.md

 ## Template Syntax

 GenZ uses [go templates](https://pkg.go.dev/text/template) to generate code.
-Thus, you can use all the features of go templates to generate your code.
-Plus, we use [sprig](http://masterminds.github.io/sprig) to provide additional functions to the templates.
+Thus, you can use all the features of go templates to generate your code. additionally, we included [sprig](http://masterminds.github.io/sprig) to provide additional functions to the templates (the same as in Helm)

 ## Template Data